 After working in private practice, Kay worked as an Assistant Attorney General and the Deputy Executive Director for the Oklahoma Horse Racing Commission.
 She served as an Administrative Law Judge for the State of Oklahoma and as a Special Municipal Court Judge for Oklahoma City.
 Her appointment made her one of the youngest woman in Oklahoma history to receive a judicial appointment.
 Along with her judicial duties, Kay taught as an adjunct professor and worked as an attorney for Legal Aid of Western Oklahoma.
 She volunteers on the Citizens Action Committee for the Oklahoma City Animal Shelter and is a member of the Oklahoma Bar Association’s Women in Law committee, Legislative Monitoring committee, and Government and Administrative Law Practice committee.
 Kay is a founding member and Vice President of the Board of Directors for the Justice Alma Wilson SeeWorth Academy which currently serves 485 at-risk youth in Oklahoma City.
 She is also a member of the Board of Directors of Lyric Theatre in Oklahoma City.

-Elected to the Oklahoma House of Representatives in 2012, her main priority has been focusing on improving our education system and working for Oklahoma’s women and children.
+Since being elected to the Oklahoma House of Representatives in 2012, Kay’s main priority has been focusing on improving our education system and working for Oklahoma’s women and children.
 She has authored bills to provide suicide prevention assistance in Oklahoma’s schools, curb domestic violence and its correlation with poverty, and worked to provide measures to analyze the frivolous costs of the Legislature considering and approving unconstitutional legislation.

-Kay is running for State Senate to continue her work and service to the people of Oklahoma.
+Kay was elected to State Senate District 46 in the summer of 2014 and plans to continue her work and service to the people of Oklahoma there.
 She has always fought to move our state forward and will continue that work.
-We need Kay Floyd in the State Senate to ensure that future generations of Oklahoma can prosper.